andrewcooke/choochoo/README.md

 ![](docs/web-2.png)

-Below are examples of some of the included Jupyter templates.
+Next, below, are examples of some of the included Jupyter templates.
 They can be displayed from the diary, the web interface, or via `ch2 jupyter` and provide an introduction to doing your own analysis.

 ![](docs/graphic-summary.png)